Written by Monal Jaiswani• March 7, 2021

 Despite the shift in the importance of soft skills, the Society for Human Resources Management found that 51% of its members believe that education systems have failed to address the skills gap.
 Part of this is a result of increasing educational costs.
 If people are going to spend thousands of dollars on higher education, they expect to come out of school with a job that has higher pay.
 Since hard skills are easier to market through your resume, degrees, and other certifications, schools continue to focus heavily on technical and hard skills.
 While this helps to create a workforce that looks good on paper, it leaves them with a gap that will significantly stunt their ability to expand and grow their career.

 Many companies are beginning to realize that something needs to be done about the soft skills gap.
 The World Economic Forum estimates that the skill gap will cost the US economy $160 billion annually.
-On a global scale, these figures are significantly larger.
+On

 The question is, what is the best way to tackle this issue?
 It’s clear that companies need to invest in their employees.
 While the majority of companies agree that additional training programs can help, 42% believe that in-house training would be too expensive.
 This has many companies looking outside their organizations to help.